AckerlyXu/heima/articles/vs-azure-tools-connected-services-add-mobile-services.md

 ## Supported Project Types

+>[!NOTE]
->[AZURE.NOTE] In Visual Studio 2015, adding Azure Mobile Services to a Windows Universal (Windows 10) projects by using the Add Connected Services dialog is not supported.
+> In Visual Studio 2015, adding Azure Mobile Services to a Windows Universal (Windows 10) projects by using the Add Connected Services dialog is not supported.
 You can add Azure Mobile Services by installing the appropriate packages using the NuGet Package Manager for your project.

 You can use the Connected Services dialog to connect to Azure Mobile Services in the following project types.